endonutriHUPR/AITD_SpatialTranscriptomics/README.md

 ### 2) Spatial quality control

 Spots-based sequencing allows as to evaluate their quality in a spatial context.
-As an example, we can observe lower % of ribosome in TFCs areas compared to immune infiltration. _QC_spatial_ST.R_ was ued for that aim.
+As an example, we can observe lower % of ribosome in TFCs areas compared to immune infiltration. _QC_spatial_ST.R_ was used for that aim.

 ### 3) Samples integration, clustering, differential expression (DE) analysis and enrichment analysis